 - 1. Informing, training, and educating the Vanderbilt community about the Standards of Conduct and ethical obligations under those Standards; - 2.
-Monitoring compliance activities, including policies and procedures and training and education programs; - 3.
-Serving as a resource to Vanderbilt on matters of compliance and legal and regulatory changes, and assessing and identifying areas of risk; - 4.
-Maintaining a reporting helpline for compliance matters; - 5.
-Assisting operational units in developing corrective action plans; - 6.
-Reporting on compliance activities to the Audit Committee of the Board of Trust through the Compliance Officers.
+Monitoring compliance activities, including policies, procedures, training, and education programs;

+- 3. Serving as a resource to Vanderbilt on matters of compliance and legal regulatory changes, and assessing and identifying areas of risk; - Maintaining a reporting helpline for compliance matters; 4. - 5.
+Assisting operational units in developing corrective action plans; and - 6.
+Reporting on compliance activities to the Audit Committee of the Board of Trust.

-Each compliance committee is supported and assisted in its oversight responsibilities by a compliance officer.
-Each compliance officer is responsible for the day-to-day operations of the compliance program as it relates to each compliance officer's areas of responsibility.
-Their responsibilities include employee training on the Standards of Conduct, routine monitoring of compliance activities, assisting with corrective action plans, monitoring emerging issues in the field of compliance, maintaining and responding to calls made to their respective reporting helplines, coordinating interdepartmental compliance efforts, providing staff support for the committees' operational activities, and submitting biannual reports to the Audit Committee on the activities of the Compliance Program.
+The ACC is supported and assisted in its oversight responsibilities by a compliance officer who is responsible for the day-to-day operations of the compliance program.
+The compliance officers' responsibilities include employee training on the Standards of Conduct, routine monitoring of compliance activities, assisting with corrective action plans, monitoring emerging issues in the field of compliance, maintaining and responding to calls made to their respective reporting helplines, coordinating interdepartmental compliance efforts, providing staff support for the committees' operational activities, and submitting biannual reports to the Audit Committee on the activities of the Compliance Program.